 5. Dealing with rain when traveling with a baby or toddler

 You can purchase a rain cover for your hiking carrier for baby that provides great coverage.
-If you are visiting during winter, make sure to give your baby or toddler an extra layer.
+If you are visiting your destination during winter, make sure to give your baby or toddler an extra layer.

-If you are going somewhere hot, you get to enjoy not having your baby or toddler right up against you the entire time.
-Which makes both of you sweaty.
+If you are going somewhere hot, you get to enjoy not having your baby or toddler right up against you the entire time, which makes both of you sweaty.
 Just make sure your hiking carrier for toddlers and babies has a good sun canopy.